Augmented Reality in Newspapers: Technology and Uses

-- Once a match is found, the computer performs the action that it's programmed to perform when that photo has been identified (such as loading a particular video or slide show).
+- Once a match is found, the computer performs the action that it's programmed to carry out when that photo has been identified (such as loading a particular video or slide show).

 This process for obtaining AR content is fast when it works properly, as it often does.
 Sometimes the "Scan result not found" message appears, however.
 The scan line moves over the photo and markers appear and then disappear as normal, but the scan isn't successful.

-The augmented reality feature in the Burnaby NOW newspaper works in the same general way as in the Metro newspaper.
-The Layar app used by Burnaby NOW examines outlines and edges in photos.
-It often works very well but sometimes fails to scan successfully.
+The augmented reality feature in the Burnaby NOW newspaper worked in the same general way as in the Metro newspaper.
+The Layar app used by Burnaby NOW examined outlines and edges in photos.
+It often worked very well but sometimes failed to scan successfully.

 When a photo scan quickly triggers interesting content to load, the AR feature is very enjoyable.
 When multiple scans are needed to obtain success the process is less enticing.
-The photo scanning and content loading procedures for augmented reality aren't foolproof.
+The photo scanning and content loading procedures aren't foolproof.
 It's frustrating when they don't work, whatever the reason for the problem.
-I occasionally encounter a photo that I can't scan correctly, even when I try on multiple days and under multiple conditions.
+I occasionally encountered a photo that I couldn't scan correctly, even when I tried on multiple days and under multiple conditions.

 Augmented Reality in the Burnaby NOW NewspaperClick thumbnail to view full-size

 - The scanning and content loading process should be rapid.
-Instant or very nearly instant gratification is necessary in order for AR to appeal to people.
+Instant or very nearly instant gratification is necessary in order for the technology to appeal to people.